The San Andreas Fault

 An animation showing why an earthquake occurs.
 Two plates ar...

-An animation showing how distinct changes in the layers of s...
+An animation illustrating how compression in layers of rock ...